Infant Mortality

 Progress

-• In 2023, 88% of parents reported that they viewed an educational video before being discharged from a maternity unit.
+• From January to September 2024, 93.2% of parents reported that they viewed an educational video before being discharged from a maternity unit, as compared to 88% in 2023.
 The video provides education on safe sleep, breastfeeding and in-home tobacco use.

 Learn more about our initiatives